 Queen Mary offers two School of Law Scholarships (full tuition fee waiver) and two Centres of Commercial Law Scholarship (full tuition fee waiver).
 Queen Mary offers 2 partial scholarships each worth 50% of the tuition fee for the new LLM s –LLM in Energy and Natural Resources Law and LLM in International Shipping Law.
 Among other scholarships are Commonwealth Scholarships, Chevening Scholarships, Queen Mary Drapers Scholarships, Jean Monnet, CCLS/FGV Rio, Brazil, CCLS/University of Lagos, Nigeria, CCLS/School of Economics and Finance joint M.Sc Law and Finance and LLM in Law and Economics bursaries.

 Please tell our readers a bit about the course of Corporate Governance and International Comparative Commercial Arbitration from QMUL.
-How did you decide to take up this course?

 The most attractive part of my academic module was studying International Comparative Commercial Arbitration from the likes of Professors Loukas Mistelis (Winner of Global Arbitration Review Award), Julian Lew and Dr. Stavros Brekoulakis.
 Studying from the stewards in the fields who are pioneer and leading authors of International arbitration books and leading contributor to the science of international arbitration and litigation.
 They have close links with major arbitration institutions and international organizations working in the area of arbitration and also conduct frequent research projects in this field.
 The classes are very interactive and one needs to be prepared to participate in the discussions.
 This module is designed in a manner to provide a deep understanding of the special characteristics and needs of international arbitration.